 AHO structure and functions

 The Aboriginal Housing Office is a statutory body, established under the Aboriginal Housing Act 1998 (NSW) on July 24, 1998.
-It is an agency within the NSW Department of Family & Communities (FACS), and has a defined organisational structure.
+It is an agency within the NSW Department of Communities and Justice (DCJ), and has a defined organisational structure.

 The AHO is governed by an all-Aboriginal Board which provides advice to the Minister on Aboriginal housing issues in NSW.

 Our objectives, as set down in the Act, are:

 - to ensure that Aboriginal people and Torres Strait Islanders have access to affordable, quality housing

 - to ensure that such housing is appropriate having regard to the social and cultural requirements, living patterns and preferences of the Aboriginal people or Torres Strait Islanders to whom it is provided